1922 United States House of Representatives election in New Mexico

 The 1922 United States House of Representatives election in New Mexico was held on November 7, 1922, to elect the state's at-large representative.
 This election coincided with other state and local offices such as the concurrent Governor election.

-Democrat nominee John Morrow defeated Republican Adelina Otero-Warren by margin of 8.84 percentage points, flipping this seat from Republican to Democrat.
+Democratic nominee John Morrow defeated Republican Adelina Otero-Warren by a margin of 8.84 percentage points, flipping this seat from Republican to Democratic.